 HACKER, Paul.
 Seelscheid, Bergisches Land (Kreis Sieg) 6.1.1913 — Münster, Westfalen 18.3.1979.
 German Indologist.
 Professor in Bonn and Münster.
 After matriculation from Siegburg Gymnasium studied Indology, modern literature (English, French and Russian) and philosophy at Bonn, Heidelberg, Frankfurt and Berlin.
 In Indology student of Kirfel, Losch, Zimmer, Ruben, and Breloer.
 Ph.D.
 1940 Berlin, with a dissertation on Turgenev.
 In 1938-41 Assistant at Indological Seminary, Berlin.
 Member of NSDAP.
 After military service he continued Indological studies at Bonn with a scholarship, but without a competent teacher (where was Kirfel?).
 From 1950 PD at Münster.
 In 1954-55 visiting Professor at Mithila Institute in Darbhanga, from 1955 Kirfel’s successor as Professor of Indology at Bonn.
 From 1963 Professor and Head of the new Indologisches Seminar at Münster.
 In 1971 visiting Professor at University of Pennsylvania in Philadelphia.
 In 1978 emeritus.
-During several years suffered of poor health, died in a heart-attack.
+During several years suffered of poor health, died of a heart-attack.

 Hacker was a scholar of Indian philosophy and religion, mainly of Vedānta and Hinduism, but his interest extended even to the syntax of Hindi.
 In his later years he became acquainted with general philosophy and Christian theology.
 From the very beginning he is said to have been independent and not following his teachers.
 In the beginning he was also personally engaged in Vedānta, but in the 1950s returned to Christian faith and strongly polemized against Neo-Hindu movements coming to the West.
 He was often comparing Indian and Western philosophical concepts (Inklusivismus), and even participated in theological discussion.
 In 1962 he moved from Protestant to Catholic church.
 With his strong opinions became known as “der Löwe von Münster”.
 He has been much criticized of neglecting textual criticism and philological method in his Paurāṇic studies.
 Among his students were Bock-Raming, Camman, Rüping and P. Schreiner.